-As in ’58, this rifle brings features hunters want to a price they’ll pay.
+As in ’58, this Savage rifle brings features hunters want at a price they’ll pay.
 That’s how new becomes ordinary.

 by Wayne van Zwoll